 This trip is a perfect opportunity to spend a day at the weekend completely differently with your family by getting an up-close look at this important scientific centre, which is on your doorstep.

-On our guided visit of the Teide Observatory for families:
+On our guided tour of the Teide Observatory for families:

-- You and you family will be introduced to the importance of the sky in the Canary Islands, the Teide Observatory telescopes and the different projects of the Canary Islands Institute of Astrophysics.
+- You and your family will be introduced to the importance of the sky in the Canary Islands, the Teide Observatory telescopes and the different projects of the Canary Islands Institute of Astrophysics.

 - You will cherish the look of amazement on your children’s faces when they see the sunspots and solar flares through our two solar telescopes.
 Afterwards, when you are in the car on the way home, you can all talk about the experience that you have just shared!